OpenTechSchool/python-data-intro/core/notebook.md

 Other options if you feel like exploring:

-* There is a command line "ipython" program (just run ipython without the --notebook argument) that behaves similarly to the "python" shell, but with some of the features of IPython Notebook (although none of the graphical features.)
+* There is a command line "ipython" program (just run `ipython` without the --notebook argument) that behaves similarly to the "python" shell, but with some of the nice features of IPython Notebook (although none of the graphical features.)

-* There is a standalone graphical IPython program (ie not web browser based) called "QtConsole", like the command line IPython but with some graphical features.
-Launch it by running "ipython --qtconsole".
+* There is a standalone graphical IPython program (ie not web browser based) called "QtConsole".
+It's like the command line IPython but with some graphical features.
+Launch this one by running `ipython qtconsole`.

 ## Doing the workshop without IPython